Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Data-Driven Techniques for Detecting and Identifying LAAs

 \subsubsection{Physics based Loss}

 The system dynamics are incorporated as a second loss function.
 Specifically, let us define

 where in the above, we have dropped the notations showing the dependency of $f^{(1)}_i$ and $f^{(2)}_i$ on $(t,\phiv)$ and $f^{(3)}_i$ on $(t, \phiv, \Km^L, \epsilonv^L)$ and simplicity.
 In the above, the derivatives are computed using NN's automatic differentiation.
-The physics-based loss function is then given by
+The physics-based loss function is then given by Note that the above loss function depends both on the NN weights $\phiv$ and the attack parameters $\Km^L,\epsilonv^L.$